web-widget/web-widget/README.md

 ### Web standards

-Based on W3C's minimal common web platform API, it can run in Node.js and Edge environments.
+The project is designed to comply with the standards set by [WinterCG](https://wintercg.org/), it can run in Node.js and Edge environments.
 The client supports native ESM and Importmap, and is compatible with Chrome 67+.

 ### Technology stack interoperability